ElizabethHauroo/ZinAppNodeJS/README.md

 - Basic CRUD functions
 - Web Page Linking

-Navigate to these branches for implementations of the code within the scope of the porject:
+Navigate to these branches for implementations of the code within the scope of the project:
 * `Secure-branch`
 * `Insecure-branch`